Agostina Holzheier

-Agostina Holzheier (born 30 September 2003) is an Argentine professional footballer who plays as a midfielder for Racing Club and the Argentina women's national team.
+Agostina Holzheier (born 30 September 2003) is an Argentine professional footballer who plays as a striker for Bay FC of the National Women's Soccer League (NWSL) and the Argentina national team.

 Early life

 Holzheier was born 30 September 2003 and started playing football at the age of four.

 Career

 In 2021, Holzheier signed for Argentine side River, helping the club win the 2022 Copa Federal.
+She was regarded as a top Argentine prospect.

-She has been regarded as an Argentine prospect.
+On 31 July 2026, Holzheier moved to the United States and joined National Women's Soccer League (NWSL) club Bay FC, signing a three-and-a-half-year deal with the option for another year.